- COVID-19 Focus: Children's Studies/Impact on Youth

 - Adolescent Romantic Relationships

-Deanna Trella is an associate professor and director of children’s studies at Eastern Washington University.
+Dr. Trella is a professor and director of children’s studies at Eastern Washington University.
 She has bachelor of arts degrees in English and sociology from the State University of New York at Geneseo.
 At Bowling Green State University in Bowling Green, Ohio, she earned a master’s degree in social psychology as well as a doctorate in sociology with an emphasis on family and marriage and a minor in quantitative research methods.

 Trella has over 10 years experience teaching in higher education.
 Her primary area of research concerns family and child homelessness.
 She is dedicated to using her expertise as an applied researcher to improve the welfare of homeless families and children and to strengthen economic, social, and educational outcomes in eastern Washington.
 To this end, Trella provides program evaluation and analysis for the Spokane Public School System, the Inland Northwest Community Foundation and the city of Spokane.
 Her research has been cited in local and national media.